-Before dinner most guests sit out on the deck, overlooking a beautiful meadow where lambs, donkeys, and cats frolick.
+Before dinner, most guests sit out on the deck, overlooking a beautiful meadow where lambs, donkeys, and cats frolic.
 I looked over and saw a man who reminded me of the comedian Marty Allen.
-He was an elderly gentleman, with a ton of black curly hair.
+He was an elderly gentleman with a ton of black curly hair.

 I walked over to them and learned the gentleman stopped Jim, as he thought Jim looked Armenian.

-The man had a very dramatic and interesting way of saying everything.
+The man had a theatrical and interesting way of saying everything.
 He indicated that he was a member of an Armenian band and played the oud.

 © 2012 Ellen Gregory